 DORA, the DevOps Research and Assessment organisation, has identified several key metrics that can be used to measure software delivery performance.
 It is measured by the stability and throughput of the system.
 Cloud adoption, CI/CD Infrastructure, and loosely coupled architectures further drive software delivery performance.

-1. Lead time for changes – the time it takes for a change to be made and deployed into production
+The time it takes for a change to be made and deployed into production

-2. Deployment frequency – how often code changes are deployed into production
+How often code changes are deployed into production

-3. Time to restore service – the time it takes to recover from a service outage or incident
+The time it takes to recover from a service outage or incident

-4. Number of repeat incidents – how many incidents are repeated due to lack of problem management RCA best practices
+How many incidents are repeated due to lack of problem management RCA best practices

-5. Change failure rate – the percentage of changes that result in service degradation or outage
+The percentage of changes that result in service degradation or outage

 High-performing organisations in terms of software delivery performance are able to deploy code more frequently, with fewer failures, and recover faster from failures when they do occur.
 This can lead to faster time-to-market, improved quality, and increased customer satisfaction.